 The U.S. Food and Drug Administration (FDA) is updating the public about its ongoing safety

-long-acting modified version of human insulin (insulin analog) used to control blood sugar in
+modified version of human insulin (insulin analog) used to control blood sugar in patients with Type

 For more information, please visit: Lantus